rust-lang/log/rfcs/0000-structured-logging.md

 Why add structured logging support to the `log` crate when libraries like `slog` already exist and support it? `log` needs to support structured logging to make the experience of using `slog` and other logging tools in the Rust ecosystem more compatible.

-On the surface there doesn't seem to be a lot of difference between `log` and `slog`, so why not just deprecate one in favour of the other?
+On the surface there doesn't seem to be a lot of difference between `log` and `slog`, so why not just deprecate one in favor of the other?
 Conceptually, `log` and `slog` are different libraries that fill different roles, even if there's some overlap.

 `slog` is a logging _framework_.
-It offers all the fundamental tools needed out-of-the-box to capture log records, define and implement the composable pieces of a logging pipeline, and pass them through that pipeline to an eventual destination.
+It offers all the fundamental tools needed out-of-the-box to capture log records, define and implement the pieces of a logging pipeline, and pass them through that pipeline to an eventual destination.
 It has conventions and trade-offs baked into the design of its API.
 Loggers are treated explicitly as values in data structures and as arguments, and callers can control whether to pass owned or borrowed data.

 `log` is a logging _facade_.
 It's only concerned with a standard, minimal API for capturing log records, and surfacing those records to some consumer.
 The tools provided by `log` are only those that are fundamental to the operation of the `log!` macro.
 From `log`'s point of view, a logging framework like `slog` is a black-box implementation of the `Log` trait.
-In this role, the `Log` trait can act as a common entrypoint for capturing log records.
+In this role, the `Log` trait can act as a common entry-point for capturing log records.
 That means the `Record` type can act as a common container for describing a log record. `log` has its own set of trade-offs baked into the design of its API.
-The `log!` macro assumes a single, global entrypoint, and all data in a log record is borrowed from the callsite.
+The `log!` macro assumes a single, global entry-point, and all data in a log record is borrowed from the call-site.

 A healthy logging ecosystem needs both `log` and frameworks like `slog`.
 As a standard API, `log` can support a diverse but cohesive ecosystem of logging tools in Rust by acting as the glue between libraries, frameworks, and applications.
 A lot of libraries already depend on it.
-In order to really fulfil this role though, `log` needs to support structured logging so that libraries and their consumers can take advantage of it in a framework-agnostic way.
+In order to really fulfill this role though, `log` needs to support structured logging so that libraries and their consumers can take advantage of it in a framework-agnostic way.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+This section introduces the new structured logging API through a tour of how structured values can be captured and consumed.

 ## Logging structured key-value pairs